-Daily visiting hours and rules are established for the comfort and safety of your friend or loved one, as well as for other patients at SMMC.
-The staff welcomes visitors and realizes that they are integral to the patient's recovery.
+Daily visiting hours are established for the comfort and safety of your friend or loved one, as well as for other patients at Shawnee Mission Health (SMH).
+We welcome visitors and realize that they are integral to a patient's recovery.
 Your adherence to our visiting policies will assist us in doing the best job we can to help your loved one recover.
 Please contact Patient Information at 913-676-2110 or 913-676-2111 for more information.

 Cardiac Care Unit (CCU)